Naval Facilities Engineering Command: Marine Corps Base Hawaii - Hangar Environmental Assessment Draft Revised

 Key Chapter Title List

-6. Summary and Conclusions of Impacts from the Proposed Action and Alternatives
+- Summary and Conclusion of Impacts for the Proposed Action and Alternatives

 Document Introduction

-This Environmental Assessment report is led by the U.S. Naval Facilities Engineering Systems Command Pacific Division.
-It aims to conduct a comprehensive review of the potential environmental impacts of constructing a C-40A aircraft maintenance hangar and associated parking apron at Marine Corps Base Hawaii, Kaneohe Bay, on the island of Oahu, Hawaii, in accordance with the National Environmental Policy Act and its implementing regulations.
-The core background of the report is that Fleet Logistics Support Squadron 51 of the Naval Air Reserve replaced its older C-20G aircraft with the more advanced C-40A aircraft in 2019.
-However, the existing Hangar 104 lacks sufficient height to accommodate the new aircraft for indoor maintenance and storm protection, necessitating the construction of a new facility meeting the requirements to fulfill its mission needs.
+This Environmental Assessment (EA) is led by the U.S. Naval Facilities Engineering Systems Command (NAVFAC) Pacific.
+It aims to conduct a comprehensive review of the potential environmental impacts associated with the construction of a C-40A aircraft maintenance hangar and related apron at Marine Corps Base Hawaii (MCBH) Kaneohe Bay, Oahu, in accordance with the National Environmental Policy Act (NEPA) and its implementing regulations.
+The core background is that Fleet Logistics Support Squadron (VR) 51 of the Naval Air Reserve replaced its older C-20G aircraft with the more advanced C-40A in 2019.
+However, the existing Hangar 104 is insufficient in height to accommodate the new aircraft for indoor maintenance and storm protection.
+Therefore, new facilities meeting the requirements are necessary to fulfill its mission needs.